Yuji Nariyama

-Yuji Nariyama (成山 裕治, Nariyama Yuji) is a former Japanese football player.
+Yuji Nariyama (成山 裕治, Nariyama Yuji) is a Japanese former football player.

 Playing career

 Nariyama was born in Kyoto Prefecture on May 20, 1971.
 After graduating from Kindai University, he joined Japan Football League club Kyoto Purple Sanga based in his local in 1994.
 He played many matches as side back from first season and the club was promoted to J1 League from 1996.
 However his opportunity to play decreased in 1996 and he retired end of 1996 season.